evrythng/wot-a-mashup/README.md

 Add your EVRYTHNG API key and the id of the Thng you want to include in your mashups:

     evrythng : {key : "YOUR-KEY", thng : "YOUR-THNG-ID", proxyUrl : "http://localhost:8001"}

-(Note that you can also set that "at run-time" by accessing the

 # Get started
     cd proxy